Noor Jehan: Career in British India

-Noor Jehan began to sing at the age of six and showed a keen interest in a range of styles, including traditional folk and popular theatre.
-Realising her potential for singing, her father sent her to receive early training in classical singing under Ustad Ghulam Mohammad and Kajjanbai.
-She started her training at age 11 in Calcutta, where instructors instructed her in the traditions of the Patiala Gharana of Hindustani classical music and the classical forms of thumri, dhrupad, and khyal.
+Noor Jehan began to sing at the age of five and showed a keen interest in a range of styles, including traditional folk and popular theatre.
+Realising her potential for singing, her parents sent her to receive early training in classical singing under Ustad Ghulam Mohammad.
+Noor Jehan's mother arranged for her to receive musical training under famous classical singer Kajjanbai.
+Kajjanbai had her receive 12 hours of "riyaz" every day, she also had a teacher who taught her literature lessons every day.She started her training at age 11 in Calcutta, where ustads instructed her in the traditions of the Patiala Gharana of Hindustani classical music and the classical forms of thumri, dhrupad, and khyal.

-At the age of nine, Noor Jehan drew the attention of Punjabi musician Ghulam Ahmed Chishti, who would later introduce her to the stage in Lahore.
+As a child, Noor Jehan and her two sisters performed on stage in a rural theater troupe called "Taka Theater".At the age of nine, she drew the attention of Punjabi musician Ghulam Ahmed Chishti, who would later introduce her to the stage in Lahore.
 He composed some ghazals, na`ats, and folk songs for her to perform, although she was keener on breaking into acting or playback singing.
 Once her vocational training finished, Jehan pursued a career in singing alongside her sister in Lahore, and would usually take part in the live song and dance performances prior to screenings of films in cinemas.

 Theatre owner Diwan Sardari Lal took the small girl to Calcutta in the early 1930s, and the entire family moved to Calcutta in hopes of developing the movie careers of Allah Wasai and her older sisters, Eiden Bai and Haider Bandi.
 Mukhtar Begum (not to be confused with actress Sabiha Khanum) encouraged the sisters to join film companies and recommended them to various producers.
 She also recommended them to her husband, Agha Hashar Kashmiri, who owned a maidan theatre (a tented theatre to accommodate large audiences).
 It was here that Wasai received the stage name, Baby Noor Jehan.
 Her older sisters were offered jobs with one of the Seth Sukh Karnani companies, Indira Movietone, and they went on to be known as the Punjab Mail.